In the previous course, you learned that each area has its own LSDB.

 Answer the question below

-Which router generates a Type 2 LSA?
+What is the acronym for the router that generates a Type 2 LSA?

 Verifying a Type 2 LSA